alexeymhv/adop-cartridges-cookbook/_docs/recipes/git-clone.md

     }
 ```

+The _sshAgent()_ wrapper allows you to provide SSH credentials to a build.
+The _adop-jenkins-master_ is the id of the Jenkins credentials to be used in the job.

 An _scm_ provider allows the job to check out SCM sources.

 In our case we will clone the master branch of the _[spring-petclinic](https://github.com/Accenture/spring-petclinic)_ repository stored in Gerrit.